Samuel-Morgan-Tyghe/Basic-Website.github.io/README.md

 # Basic Website
-This project was created via github/gitPages , using the text editor to create everything from scratch.
+I created this project via github/gitPages , using the text editor to create everything from scratch.

 https://samuel-morgan-tyghe.github.io/Basic-Website.github.io/

 ## What I Learnt
 * Basics of web hosting/servers, Web Server Management
 * Html - DOM, Meta-Elements, Structural elements, Attributes, Inline, attributes
-* Css - Selectors, Styles, Flexible Box Layout, Color theory
+* Css - Selectors, Styles, Flexible Box Layout, Colour theory
 * Javascript - Debugging, p5.js, QuerySelector
 * Web Design Basics - UX/UI And Visual Design
 * Basics of Responsive Design
-* Analytical skills
+Analytical Skills
 * GIT

 # What I Can Improve
-As the main purpose of this website is to practice updating a website to contemporary technological standards, I have left an "unpolished" site that will improve and eventually be "polished".
+The primary purpose of this website is to practise updating a website to contemporary technological standards, I have left an "unpolished" site that will improve and eventually be "polished".

-* Rebuild in React the website as a Single Page Application.
+- Rebuild the website in React as a Single Page Application.
-* Using Bootstrap a Fully Responsive Website, Create back-end function for Contact Form.
+* Using Bootstrap a Fully Responsive Website, Create a back-end function for the Contact Form.
-* Perform SEO Analysis and add additional content, metadata.
+* Perform SEO Analysis and add additional content and metadata.

 # Updated to React
-Please visit Latest Version - https://github.com/Samuel-Morgan-Tyghe/Basic-Website-To-React
+Please visit the Latest Version - https://github.com/Samuel-Morgan-Tyghe/Basic-Website-To-React